Ozoplaning with the Wizard of Oz

-Ozoplaning with the Wizard of Oz (1939) is the thirty-third in the series of Oz books created by L. Frank Baum and his successors, and the nineteenth and last written by Ruth Plumly Thompson.
+Ozoplaning with the Wizard of Oz (1939) is the thirty-third book in the Oz series created by L. Frank Baum and his successors, and the nineteenth and last written by Ruth Plumly Thompson until 1972's Yankee in Oz.
 It was illustrated by John R. Neill.
+The book was followed by The Wonder City of Oz (1940).

-The phrase "The Wizard of Oz" was included in the title to coincide with the MGM film The Wizard of Oz, which was released the same year the book was published.
-As such, the focus of the story is on characters who appeared in the first book.
-Thompson focuses the book most strongly on Jellia Jamb, though that character was unnamed in the first book.
+The phrase "The Wizard of Oz" was included in the title to coincide with the MGM film The Wizard of Oz, which was released the same year the novel was published.
+As such, the focus of the story is on characters who appeared in the first novel.
+Thompson focuses the book most strongly on Jellia Jamb, though that character was unnamed in the first novel.

 Synopsis

 The story opens with a dinner party, attended by seven of the characters from Baum's inaugural book, including the castle-housemaid Jellia Jam.
 After the dinner, the Wizard takes his guests to a glass-domed building that contains two gleaming silver aircraft, the newly created ozoplanes.
 The Wizard has named them the Ozpril and the Oztober.
 The guests enthusiastically pile into the craft to inspect them.

 The Soldier with the Green Whiskers is suddenly overcome by a violent stomach cramp from eating too many pickles.
 He slams into the control panel of the Oztober, causing it to take off.
-The Wizard, startled and appalled, takes the Ozpril in pursuit and in search of the Oztober, accompanied by Dorothy, Lion, and Scarecrow.
+The Wizard, startled and appalled, takes the Ozpril in pursuit and in search of the Oztober, accompanied by Dorothy, the Cowardly Lion, and the Scarecrow.

-Enduring a chaotic flight, the resourceful Tin Man eventually gets the Oztober under control; he lands in a previously unexplored sky-country called Stratovania.
+Enduring a chaotic flight, the resourceful Tin Woodman eventually gets the Oztober under control; he lands in a previously unexplored sky-country called Stratovania.
 He enthusiastically but undiplomatically claims the place for Ozma as a colony of the Land of Oz.
 The ruler, Strutoovious the Seventh, also called "Strut of the Strat" for short, is outraged, and decides to turn the tables and conquer the land of Oz.
 He forces the Tin Woodman to fly him and his army to Oz, leaving Jellia and the Soldier behind in Stratovania.

 The Wizard and company arrive at Stratovania in the second ozoplane.
 But the plane is blown up by the Stratovanians, and the Ozites have to leap off the edge of the skyland to save themselves, riding on winged staffs stolen from two Stratovanians.
 (The Stratovanians all own winged staffs and use them for transportation.)